qingxiangguo/Computational-Medicine-and-Bioinformatics-Terminology-Database/README.md

 Chimeric reads occur when one sequencing read aligns to two distinct portions of the genome with little or no overlap.
 This could be like sequence A mapped to 85156-85257 bp of genome, while part of sequence A mapped to 85273-85320 bp of genome.
 Then, sequence A is a chimeric read.
 Chimeric reads are indicative of structural variation.
 Chimeric reads are also called split reads.

 ## Exitron
 Exitrons are exon-like introns located within protein-coding exons.
-Removal or retention of exitrons through alternative splicing increases proteome complexity and thus adds to phenotypic diversity.Exitrons are defined as introns within protein-coding exons that, when retained, maintain the protein-coding potential of the transcript.Marquez and colleagues argue that four features distinguish exitrons from other introns: high GC content, absence of stop codons, overrepresentation of a size corresponding to multiples of three nucleotides, and prevalence of synonymous substitutions (as usually observed for exonic sequences).
+Removal or retention of exitrons through alternative splicing increases proteome complexity and thus adds to phenotypic diversity.Exitrons are defined as introns within protein-coding exons that, when retained, maintain the protein-coding potential of the transcript.
+Marquez and colleagues argue that four features distinguish exitrons from other introns: high GC content, absence of stop codons, overrepresentation of a size corresponding to multiples of three nucleotides, and prevalence of synonymous substitutions (as usually observed for exonic sequences).

 Transcripts with exitrons in their sequences can be distinguished from those with retained introns in three ways.
 First, transcripts containing exitrons are transported out of the nucleus to be translated, whereas those containing introns are identified as incompletely processed and are kept in the nucleus where they cannot be translated.
 Second, only transcripts with exitrons of lengths not divisible by three have the potential to incorporate premature termination sequences, while sequences with introns normally result in premature termination.
 Third, exitron transcripts are usually the major isoform, but those with introns are only present in small amounts.

+## F1-score
+The F1-score combines the precision and recall of a classifier into a single metric by taking their harmonic mean.
+It is primarily used to compare the performance of two classifiers.
+Suppose that classifier A has a higher recall, and classifier B has higher precision.
+In this case, the F1-scores for both the classifiers can be used to determine which one produces better results.

 ## Germline INDEL
 INDEL that is identified in germline (i.e., blood‐extracted) DNA samples.
 For germline indels from healthy genomes, they are mainly genetic variants with the type and position of the indels presumably conserved in sub-populations or super populations.
 In other words, they are less random compared with somatic variants and usually do not lead to diseases.